 - Community Forum: We shared preferred alternatives at a Community Forum in November 2018.
 The forum included an opportunity to discuss options with our Commissioner and staff, including an open house, a group question and answer session, and opportunity to submit written questions and input.

 Based on both technical analyses and community input, the Portland City Council authorized selection of the preferred delivery method, facility capacity, facility location, and filtration technology in December 2018.

 There are many variables that can impact property values, including the changing economy.
 We don't expect the water filtration facility will impact property values long term.

 How will this filtration facility fit within the character of the area?

-We are committed to designing a filtration facility that is consistent with the character of the area.
-We will seek input and work with site neighbors through the Good Neighbor Agreement process to help identify design considerations that reduce visual impacts and respect the rural nature of the site.
+We're committed to designing a water filtration facility that is consistent with the character of the area.
+We'll seek input and work with site neighbors through the Good Neighbor Agreement process to help identify design considerations that reduce visual impacts and respect the rural nature of the site.
 We welcome public comment and will continue to share information as design develops.